Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} exponential growth in connected devices and the increasing demand for high data rates have placed unprecedented pressure on wireless networks, making both spectral efficiency (SE) and energy efficiency (EE) critical design considerations for 5G and beyond.
-While SE ensures higher throughput and better utilization of spectral resources, maximizing it often comes at the cost of increased power consumption.
+\IEEEPARstart{T}{he} exponential growth in connected devices and the increasing demand for high data rates have placed unprecedented pressure on cellular networks, making both spectral efficiency (SE) and energy efficiency (EE) critical design considerations for 5G and beyond networks.
+While SE ensures higher throughput and better utilization of spectral resources, maximizing SE mainly often comes at the cost of increased power consumption.
 This leads to significant challenges in designing communication systems that are both high-performing and energy-efficient.

-The distributed massive multiple-input multiple-output (D-mMIMO) systems have emerged as a transformative architecture for next-generation networks.
-By spatially distributing access points (APs) across a service area and jointly serving users without traditional cell boundaries, D-mMIMO systems improve macro-diversity, mitigate cell-edge issues, and enable uniform service quality \cite{ngo2017cell, khan2024distributed}.
-Within this architecture, two system-level factors—power allocation and access point-to-user equipment (AP-UE) association—play a central role in determining both EE and SE \cite{ngo2017cell}.
-As the push for green communication and sustainable network design intensifies, it becomes imperative to explore and quantify the trade-off between EE and SE—a challenge that is particularly relevant in D-mMIMO systems.
+The distributed massive multiple-input multiple-output (D-mMIMO) systems have emerged as a transformative architecture for next-generation networks\cite{ngo2017cell}.
+By spatially distributing access points (APs) across a service area and jointly serving user equipments (UEs) without traditional cell boundaries, D-mMIMO systems improve macro-diversity, mitigate cell-edge issues, and enable uniform service quality \cite{ngo2017cell, khan2024distributed}.
+Within this architecture, three system-level factor, power allocation, AP-UE association and AP switching (ON/OFF strategies), play a major role in determining both EE and SE \cite{ngo2017cell,buzzi2017cell,chen2022sparse,ngo2017total}.

-Unlike centralized MIMO systems where transmit power dominates total energy consumption, D-mMIMO introduces significant additional energy costs due to distributed circuit operations, fronthaul communication, and cooperative signal processing \cite{chen2022sparse}.
-In such systems, the total number of active APs and their associations with UEs have a more significant impact on system-wide energy consumption than the over-the-air transmit power.
-Therefore, evaluating the EE-SE trade-off in D-mMIMO systems from a system design perspective necessitates incorporating these architecture-specific energy components.

-The EE-SE trade-off is explored in \cite{ngo2013energy, huang2018spectral, yang2021millimeter} for wireless MIMO systems, which predominantly focus on transmit power control.
-Although works related to distributed antennas systems, such as \cite{he2012energy, onireti2013energy, jiang2013relation} consider additional power from backhaul links, they still restrict the optimization to transmit power, treating other power components as constants, thus failing to account for the dynamic nature of AP-UE associations and their implications on fronthaul and processing power.